Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 ### Upcoming Events Details
 - Gives the user a desription of what type of events take place with a link to take you to the events page
 - Shows images of past events
-- User stories covered: 2, 3, 6
+- User stories covered: 2, 3, 7

 ![Upcoming Evnets Details](docs/features/feat-events.JPG)

 ### Events Banners
 - Allowes users to see what events are upcoming
-- User stories covered: 2, 6
+- User stories covered: 2, 7

 ![Event Banners](docs/features/feat-banners.JPG)

 ### Footer
 - Featured on all pages
 - Consists of social media links
-- User stories covered: 11, 14, 15
+- User stories covered: 12, 15, 16

 ![Footer](docs/features/feat-footer.JPG)

 ### Booking Detials
 - Gives an overview of the details related to making a booking
-- User stories covered: 12
+- User stories covered: 13

 ![Booking Details](docs/features/feat-bookings-details.JPG)

 ### Bookings Form
 - Gives all relevent information in regards to requirments to make a booking
-- User stories covered: 5, 12
+- User stories covered: 5, 13

 ![Bookings Form](docs/features/feat-bookings-form.JPG)

 ### Event Details
 - Gives an overview of the details to upcoming events
-- User stories covered: 2, 3, 6, 15
+- User stories covered: 2, 3, 7, 16

 ![Event Details](docs/features/feat-event-details.JPG)

 ### Events Form
 - Gives all relevent information in regards to requirments to sign up for an event
-- User stories covered: 6
+- User stories covered: 7

 ![Events Form](docs/features/feat-events-form.JPG)

 ### Opening Hours
 - Provides the user with information about the opening hours of the Arcade
-- User stories covered: 7
+- User stories covered: 8

 ![Opening Hours](docs/features/feat-hours.JPG)

 ### Contact Details
 - Provides the user with information about the Arcades address, phone number and email
-- User stories covered: 1, 8, 9
+- User stories covered: 1, 9, 10

 ![Contact Details](docs/features/feat-contact-info.JPG)

 ### Contact Form
 - A way for user to provide feedback
-- User stories covered: 4, 10, 12, 16
+- User stories covered: 4, 11, 13, 17

 ![Contact Form](docs/features/feat-message-box.JPG)

 ### Map
 - Shows the restaurant location on an embeded Google Map
-- User stories covered: 1, 13
+- User stories covered: 1, 14

 ![Map](docs/features/feat-map.JPG)